 The MBTI® ENTJ and College

 ENTJ Personality Types are known to be the front runners of their peers.
 Their Extraverted-Intuitive-Thinking-Judging personalities are commonly both direct and well-informed.
 They take on projects which tend to make their own lives and other’s lives more productive.
 ENTJs can sometimes appear more assured than their experience can support, but often can quickly learn in order to live up to their confidence.
 This personality type has been known to prioritize what they can accomplish in order to produce long-term goals.
 In an ENTJs personal life, they often enjoy attending athletic events and taking part in campus groups.
-It is common for ENTJs to lead campus activities and are known to naturally be one of the most self-assertive of the personality types in college.
-They are known to be competitive, convincing and to have a strong sense of purpose.
-Students who prefer Extraversion tend to focus their energy on the outer world, while recharging their internal battery in doing so.
+It is common for ENTJs to lead campus activities and is known to naturally be one of the most self-assertive of the personality types in college.
+They are known to be competitive, convincing, and have a strong sense of purpose.
+Students who prefer Extraversion tend to focus their energy on the outer world while recharging their internal battery in doing so.

 Learning Styles and Being Studious